aiven/devportal/docs/products/clickhouse/concepts/databases-and-tables.rst

 #.
 Log in to `Aiven console <https://console.aiven.io/>`_ and select your service.
 #.
 On the service page open the tab *Databases & Tables*.
 #.
 Enter your database name in *Create a new database* and click on **Create database**.
 #.
+You'll see the name of the database appear in the *Database List* below.
+#.
 On our side we enable necessary customizations and run secondary queries to grant access to the admin user.

+Similar to creating the database, removal should also be done through the Aiven platform.
+In the web interface of `Aiven console <https://console.aiven.io/>`_ you'll find delete button next to the database you created in the *Database List*.

 .. note::

-    If you try adding a new database to **Aiven for ClickHouse** through the command line, you'll encounter an exception ``Not enough privileges.(ACCESS_DENIED)``.
+    If you try adding or removing a new database to **Aiven for ClickHouse** through the command line, you'll encounter an exception ``Not enough privileges.(ACCESS_DENIED)``.
 Please use the Aiven web interface to add a new database.

 Tables
 ------